kmruiz/pottery/README.md

 ## Why pottery?

-Build system complexity is real and spend resources and frustrates teams.
+Build system complexity is real and spends resources and frustrates teams.
 Other full-fledged build systems like [Maven](https://maven.apache.org/) and [Gradle](https://gradle.org/) are wonderful, but adapting them to each team conventions is time-consuming.

 Not all projects require complex setups and plugins.
 Lightweight configurations based on conventions are effective for on-boarding new teams